astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 This command builds your project and spins up 5 Docker containers on your machine to run it.
 In addition to the 4 standard Airflow containers, a Weaviate container is spun up as well.
 This allows us to run a fully local Weaviate environment for local development, giving every developer their own dedicated testing environment.

-After the command finishes, open the the [Airflow UI](http://localhost:8080/) and press trigger the `customer_analytics` DAG using the play button.
-Then, monitor its status as it completes via the graph view!
+After the command finishes, open the the [Airflow UI](http://localhost:8080/) and trigger the `customer_analytics` DAG using the play button.
+Then, monitor its status as it completes via the graph view.

 ## View Results in Streamlit